SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules.md

 You can mask credit card numbers from log messages using a regular expression within a mask rule.
 Once masked with a known string, you can then perform a search for that string within your logs to detect if credit card numbers may be leaking into your log files.

+To mask credit card numbers in logs, you can use a masking filter with the following regular expression:

 The following regular expression can be used within a masking filter to mask American Express, Visa (16 digit only), Mastercard, and Discover credit card numbers:

 ```